September 29, 2025 (7mo ago) — last updated April 20, 2026 (8d ago)

 4. On an average Tuesday, how do I want to feel in my partnership?
 (Peaceful, inspired, secure, playful, etc.)

-Use these answers to guide conversations with your partner and refine your shared priorities.
+Use your answers as conversation starters with your partner and to shape shared priorities.

 Communicating Your Priorities With Your Partner

 Figuring out your priorities is only half the work.
 The other half is sharing them and learning your partner’s.
-Great communication means creating a space where honesty feels safe and vulnerability is respected.
+Great communication creates a space where honesty feels safe and vulnerability is respected.

 A current dating trend—being explicit about relationship goals early—reduces wasted emotional energy and creates better alignment from the start.